|

 because they believe the quality of his work has slipped since becoming

-a Senior Counsel (previously called a Queen's Counsel) Talbot & Olivier: Often the
+a Senior Counsel (previously called a Queen's Counsel)

 law firm of choice for the Insurance Commission of WA.
 Ruthless in